 We just need to stop letting them hold us back.

-Now that we’ve unpacked why craving male attention runs so deep—it’s time to talk about what comes next.
+Now that we’ve unpacked why the craving for male validation runs so deep… it’s time to talk about the shift to decenter men.

 Because just seeing the problem isn’t enough.